 4 | Unplug Meditation

 Unplug is another private meditation studio, located on Wilshire with a cool, trendy vibe.
-They've got lots of classes, workshops and even a Bali retreat.
+They've got lots of classes and workshops.
 One thing that sets Unplug apart, is that they've also got offerings for kids!

 5 | InsightLA

 InsightLA is a great place to start for those who are interested in a more structured approach to learning how to meditate because they've got some amazing programs such as Mindfulness for Beginners, MBSR — Mindfulness-based Stress Reduction, Mindful Self-Compassion, and others.
 These are series of classes that are intended to give people the resources needed to develop or deepen one's meditation practice.

 BOL — or Believe or Leave — is another private meditation studio, located on La Brea.
 What I'm most excited about with BOL is their new student special which gives their new students 2 weeks of free unlimited classes for only $35!
 I'll certainly be taking advantage of this offer. :)

 UCLA MARC is doing a ton to bring mindfulness meditation into the mainstream through supporting its efficacy through research and teaching meditation to the community through 1) free drop-in meditations, 2) Mindful Awareness Practices classes, 3) meditation resources online, 4) free online meditation recordings, 5) retreats and 6) workshops.
 There's so much going on over there including Spanish based classes and also options for kids.
 Be sure to check out what UCLA has to offer for you and your meditation practice!

 CompassionLA is an organization that offers many structured programs, classes, groups and drop-ins for developing mindfulness and self-compassion.
 Most offerings are held in North Hollywood.

 9 | Vedanta Society